Biodiversity Pathways

 Wildlife Science Centre

 The team conducts primary and applied research, facilitates knowledge gathering and synthesis, and develops management plans and study designs through working with Indigenous communities, industry, academics, and government.
-Our aim is to understand the drivers of change for wildlife populations; track changes in their habitats; and disentangle the complex relationships between species, disturbances, and climate.
+Their aim is to understand the drivers of change for wildlife populations; track changes in wildlife habitats; and disentangle the complex relationships between species, disturbances, and climate.

 SENSR

-Services for Environmental Sensor Research (SENSR) delivers cutting-edge, custom environmental sensor services to the broader scientific community.
+SENSR (Services for Environmental Sensor Research) delivers cutting-edge, custom environmental sensor services to the broader scientific community.
+They work with wildlife cameras and autonomous recording units (ARUs) for vocalizing species such as birds and bats.

-SENSR can assist you at any stage of the project life cycle.
-We offer program design; equipment rental; data management, quality control, storage and processing; analysis and reporting; and more.
+SENSR can assist you at any stage of the project life cycle: program design; equipment rental; data management, quality control, storage, and processing; analysis and reporting; and more.